aeueoe/myFlix_client/README.md

 ## Used

 The following technologies are used:
-MongoDB
+MongoDB,
-Express
+Express,
-React
+React,
-Node.js
+Node.js,
-React Redux
+React Redux,
-React Bootstrap
+React Bootstrap,
 Parcel